Easy Dinner Rolls (with Two Ingredient Dough)

 • Add a little seasoning.
 Just a sprinkle of olive oil and garlic powder will give these dinner rolls tons of delicious flavor.
 You could also try adding Italian seasoning for a little Italian flair.

 • Add some cheese.
 Cheese and bread were born to be eaten together, so why not melt some cheese on top of your dinner rolls?
-My go-to choices are parmesan, feta, or mozzarella cheese.
+My go-to choices are Parmesan, feta, or mozzarella cheese.

 • Add protein.
 Chopped up bacon or sausage adds a delicious bit of protein to these dinner rolls.
 If you've already added some melted cheese, these rolls instantly become the perfect breakfast sandwiches.